 For magnetic chains the number of studies is much lower.
-In addition to the previously mentioned works devoted to the experimental synthesis of magnetic filaments, there have been several attempts to obtain phase diagrams for magnetic chains using Ising or Heisenberg-like monomers in good solvent\cite{1999-garel,2004-huang,2006-luo-jcp,2006-luo-pol,2006-huang}, corresponding to the case of non-attractive colloids.
+In addition to the previously mentioned studies devoted to the experimental synthesis of magnetic filaments, there have been several attempts to obtain phase diagrams for magnetic chains using Ising or Heisenberg-like monomers in a good solvent\cite{1999-garel,2004-huang,2006-luo-jcp,2006-luo-pol,2006-huang} that correspond to the case of non-attractive colloids.
 Henceforth, we will refer to such kind of chains as non-sticky filaments.
-In addition, some works have also dealt theoretically with the investigation of the magnetostatics of chains made of magnetic nanoparticles of different shapes\cite{2011-phatak}.
-The derivation of the partition function, the intra-chain correlations, and the coil-globule transition for flexible non-sticky magnetic chains in the limits of zero and infinitely strong external magnetic fields has also been pursued\cite{2002-morozov}.
-A large fraction of the existing works has been devoted to the study of the properties of magnetic filaments made of paramagnetic or super-paramagnetic non-sticky chains.
-Most of these studies treat the filaments as elastic rods to use them as micro-propellers (microswimmers)\cite{2004-shcherbakov,2008-erglis-jpcm, 2008-erglis-mh, 2003-biswal, 2005-cebers, 2004-cebers, 2009-belovs-pre,2009-belovs-jpa,2011-benkoski,2009-snezhko} under the action of an external field, or as actuators\cite{2007-evans,2010-benkoski} with the purpose of performing tasks similar to those of micrometric magnetic cilia\cite{2009-fahrni,2011-babataheri}, but at the nanoscale.
+In addition, some studies have also dealt theoretically with the study of the magnetostatics of chains made of magnetic nanoparticles of different shapes.\cite{2011-phatak} The derivation of the partition function, the intra-chain correlations, and the coil–globule transition for flexible non-sticky magnetic chains in the limits of zero and infinitely strong external magnetic fields has also been pursued.\cite{2002-morozov} The phase diagram of homopolymers with their magnetic dipoles constrained to be locally perpendicular to the chain in order to mimic a protein has been also studied with a virial and Landau approach.\cite{1997-pitard}

-For lower dimensionalities, S\'anchez et al.\cite{2011-sanchez} have recently addressed via numerical simulations the adsorption and the equilibrium conformations that result when a non-sticky magnetic filament is adsorbed on top of an attractive surface.
-In their work a preliminary phase diagram was sketched for those filaments as a function of the temperature and the strength of the surface attractive interaction.
-In the adsorbed regime two different states were observed: at low temperatures, closed-chain structures were found.
-Such closed-chains are more or less extended chains with the two ends at close contact.
-At larger temperatures, the chains showed open conformations that resemble those observed for ordinary non-magnetic adsorbed chains.
-An even more recent work from the same authors\cite{2013-sanchez} has characterised the different structural regimes displayed by a non-sticky flexible magnetic filament immersed in a perfect solvent when varying the strength of the dipolar coupling parameter.
+A large fraction of the existing studies has been devoted to the properties of magnetic filaments made of paramagnetic or super-paramagnetic non-sticky chains.
+Most of these studies treat the filaments as elastic rods to use them as micro-propellers (microswimmers)\cite{2004-shcherbakov,2008-erglis-jpcm, 2008-erglis-mh, 2003-biswal, 2005-cebers, 2004-cebers, 2009-belovs-pre,2009-belovs-jpa,2011-benkoski,2009-snezhko} under the action of an external field, or as actuators\cite{2007-evans,2010-benkoski} with the purpose of performing tasks similar to those of micrometric magnetic cilia,\cite{2009-fahrni,2011-babataheri} but at the nanoscale.